davwheat/sky-plus-web-simulator/README.md

 ## Future developments

 - Recreate more interactive services
-  - Sky Games (?)
+  - HTML5 Sky Games?
 - Watch live Freeview TV via `.m3u8` streams
+- Working planner page
+- Working A-Z listings page
+- Working Anytime TV page

 ## License

-This project is licensed under the MIT license.
-This license only covers code files and assets created by myself.
+This project is licensed under the Mozilla Public License 2.0.
+This license only covers code files and assets created by myself, and not any third-party assets and files, such as fonts or images.

 Sky is the registered trademark of Sky Group Limited.
-The background music is the copyright of its respective owners.
+The background music is the copyright of its respective owners and is being used in good faith without any intent to be monetised or replace the original distribution.